qram9/latency_tests/README.md

 # latency_tests
 ### measure latencies on gpus

-This is almost entirely done with the free AI available at google.com  - hit AI mode
+This is almost entirely done with the free AI available at google.com   - hit AI mode  or github copilot free

 You would need Molten-VK & vulkan for this